Executive Education for Social Sector Leaders

 The September 9-10 program will be held at the Frances C. Arrillaga Alumni Center, a state-of-the-art facility located on Stanford University's campus.
 More information about the Frances C. Arrillaga Alumni Center, including public transportation, directions, and parking, is available here.

-The September 8 welcoming reception will be held at the Sheraton Palo Alto.
 The September 11 post-conference intensives will be held on campus and exact locations will be available in August.

 View a Google map of the Stanford campus with the conference venue pinpointed.